MrYsLab/OnePinCapSense/README.md

-The instructables project listed above did just that, but was written specifically for the Arduino UNO pinmap.
+The instructables project listed above did everything I wanted for the UNO but not for the Leonardo.
-I have modified that work to allow for use with the Leonardo as well, by using standard Macros provided as part of the Arduino software IDE.
+I have modified that work to allow for use with the Leonardo as well as the UNO, by using standard Macros provided as part of the Arduino software IDE.
 Although only tested with the UNO and Leonardo, it should work with all other Arduino boards.